simonesilvestroni/howto/README.md

 # How-tos

-Personal collections of how-tos by Simone Silvestroni and Silvia Maggi.
+Personal collection of how-tos by Simone Silvestroni and Silvia Maggi.